smaystr/smaystr-bot/README.md

 [Errno 2] No usable temporary directory found in ['/tmp', '/var/tmp', '/usr/tmp', ...]
 ```

+You have several options to fix this:

-Use the provided wrapper script to ensure temporary directories are available:
+### Option 1: Use the wrapper script
 ```
 ./start_with_tmp.sh <your-command>
 ```